The Miracle of the Sun at Fátima

 On 13 July 1917, three shepherd children at Fátima — Lúcia dos Santos and her cousins Francisco and Jacinta Marto — said they had been told that a sign would be given on 13 October "so that all may believe."
 Word spread.
 By the appointed day a crowd estimated between 30,000 and 100,000 had gathered in the rain at the Cova da Iria.

-What the witnesses reported
+What the Witnesses Reported

 After a morning of heavy rain, observers said the clouds parted and the sun appeared as a spinning disc that could be looked at without pain, throwing off colors across the landscape.
 Many described it as careening toward the earth before returning to its place.
 Some reported that the previously soaked ground and their own clothing had dried.